CaptLucy/IdleCalc/README.md

 To install and use:
 1) Clone repository to a directory on your pc
+2) Run exe
+3) Tell Lucy she's awesome

+OR:
+1) Clone repository
-2) Open IdleCalc.sln in a compiler of your choice
+2) Open IdleCalc.sln in a compiler of your choice (uses .net framwork 7.0, Visual Studio 2022 recomended)
 3) Check my code for virusUwU.exe
 4) Compile/build
 5) Tell Lucy she's awesome